-The inspection in the school starts with a short meeting between the inspection team and the school headteacher and staff.
-This could be held after school on the day before the inspection.
-The Inspection Team Leader explains the purpose of the inspection and outlines the activities that will be undertaken.
+The inspection starts with a visit to the school by the inspection team on the day before the inspection.
+The Inspection Team Leader explains the purpose of the inspection, outlines the activities that will be undertaken, and collects the required documents from the school.